 They are also an extremely versatile cooking ingredient because they hold flavor really well and, when cooked properly, they can be molded into patties or used as the base for soups.
 You can also use them as taco filling, add them to salads and mix them into stews so, really, when it comes to versatility they simply can’t be beaten.

 So, they are healthy, they are cheap and they are versatile.
 But how do you actually cook them?
-Well, lets take a look.
+Well, lets take a look and, in particular, I want to prove to you that cooking lentils really can be quite easy, especially if you use your rice cooker.
 But, before we dig into the process its probably worth taking a quick look at the different kinds of lentils you can buy.

 Different Types Of Lentils